jondurbin/rixel/README.md

 4. storage.s3: AWS S3 configuration
 5. storage.s3.cache: Configure how many files and/or max size of the local cache directory.
 6. imgmin_path: If you have imgmin installed (https://github.com/rflynn/imgmin), will automatically attempt to optimize jpg images.
+7. image_endpoint: The URL format to use for loading images.
+The image ID will be based on the captured substring.

 ## Running the server
 ```bash